apexu06/english-portfolio/src/markdown/final_act_warrior_drunk_battle.md

 others to hear you through the wind.
 "What's so funny?" one of them asks.
 "Just thinking about how easy this is going to be." you answer, in a very drunk state.
 "Haha!
 You are truly ready for battle!" he laughs back.
-With your confidence boosted by your friend's words, you ride on, now close to the stalkers location.
+With your confidence boosted by your friend's words, you ride on, now close to the stalkers' location.
 You almost fall off your horse as you try to dismount, but manage to stay on your feet.
 While the others have already started to cautiously approach the area, you struggle to draw your sword.
 After a few tries, you manage to get it out of its sheath and follow your friends.